 Clutter is out, organization is in- inside America’s homes.
 “Our frustration with clutter appears to be creating a growing trend toward a ‘place for everything and everything in its place’ movement,” says Paula Erickson, consumer affairs manager for Ace Hardware.
 Of all the areas of the house that seem to be the most troublesome when it comes to clutter, closets top the list.
 One reason may be that most closets are too small to hold the amount of things we put in them.
 Another problem is the fact that closets have doors- making it easy to hide the clutter.
+No wonder why people look into using companies such as keepsafe storage, to find an effective way of storing items that haven’t yet found a place in the home.
+With the idea of self storage, you can pretty much keep anything there and retrieve it when you have organised your home a little better.
+You’ll only go round in circles if you add more to the clutter.
+So finding somewhere else to store items is beneficial.

 The Origin of Clutter